JeimyGar/Bike_Data/README.md

 ### Project Overview

-Cyclistic is a bike_share company based in Chicago that wants to maximize the number of annual memberships.
-This data analysis project aims to provide insight into how annual members and casual riders differ.
-This is important to understand why casual riders would buy a membership and how digital media could affect their marketing tactics.
+Cyclistic is a bike_share company based in Chicago that aims to maximize the number of annual memberships.
+This data analysis project seeks to provide insight into the difference between annual membership and casual riders.
+Understanding why casual riders might purchase a membership and how digital medial could impact their marketing tactics is crucial because it directly influences efforts to increase membership numbers.

 ### Data Sources

-Bike Data: The primary datasets used for this analysis are the "Index of Bucket" files which can be found HERE.
+Bike Data: The primary datasets used for this analysis are the "divvy-tripdata" files which can be found [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
 These datasets are seperated by months.
 They include the following columns: ride_id, rideabe_type, started_at, ended_at, start_station_name, start_station_id, end_station_name, end_station_id, and member_casual.
-I chose datasets for 12 months starting in March 2023 to February 2024.
+I chose data for 12 months starting in March 2023 to February 2024.

 ### Tools